Mint Chocolate Cake Recipe

 - 1/4 teaspoon peppermint extract

-- 3. In a large bowl, combine the frosting ingredients until smooth.
+- 2. In a bowl, combine the frosting ingredients until smooth.
 Spread over cooled cake.

-- 4. For topping, in a microwave, melt chocolate chips and butter; stir until smooth.
-Stir in extract.
+- 3. For topping, in a microwave-safe bowl, melt chocolate chips and butter; stir in extract.
 Spread over frosting.
 Refrigerate until set.
 Yield: 20-24 servings.

 Reviews for Mint Chocolate Cake